pstanoev/simple-svelte-autocomplete/README.md

 ## Asynchronous loading of items

-Define a `searchFunction` which will be called with `keyword` parameter.
+Define a `searchFunction` which will be called with `keyword` and `maxItemsToShowInList` parameters.
 If you have `searchFunction` defined you don't need to specify `items` since the function will be used for loading.
 The `delay` parameter specifies the time to wait between user input and calling the `searchFunction`.
 It is recommend that delay > 200ms is set when using a remote search function to avoid sending too many requests.